 Resident Monthly Meetings: held monthly by the PD, APD, and PC to cover important administrative and other topics for the residency.
 Attendance is mandatory.

-Research Meetings: Departmental research meetings are held weekly from noon-1:00pm on Wednesdays after the didactic sessions in the Resident Library.
+Research Meetings: Departmental research meetings are held biweekly from noon-1:00pm on first and third Mondays.
 Residents are strongly encouraged to participate, however, it is not required.

 National and Regional Academic Meetings: PGY2, PGY3 and PGY4 residents are encouraged to present abstracts or cases at the Annual Meeting of the American Academy of Dermatology (AAD) during their residency.
 This is most often done at the Residents’ Forum or Gross and Microscopic Symposium.
 Presentation at other academic meetings, such as the Society for Pediatric Dermatology, American College of Mohs Surgery, American Society of Dermatopathology, or Society of Investigative Dermatology meeting is strongly encouraged.
 Residents will also be required to attend the annual/bi-annual meetings of the Nebraska Dermatologic Society.
 The residents are further exposed to dermatology practice-based learning and improvement and system-based practice elements in these meetings.